Luis Alvarado, University of San Francisco Master of Science in Financial Analysis (MSFA) alumnus of 2012, was named one of Forbes’s “30 under

-Zesu Wei, a current MSFA student who attended the event, said that university students are often thought of as being isolated in an intellectual ivory tower of sorts, and not engaging with the world they learn about, but that this event was a great opportunity for him to break that stereotype and interact with professionals in the financial world.
+Zesu Wei, an MSFA student who attended the event, said that university students are often thought of as being isolated in an intellectual ivory tower of sorts, and not engaging with the world they learn about, but that this event was a great opportunity for him to break that stereotype and interact with professionals in the financial world.
 “These networking opportunities give us something we can never learn from a class or a textbook,” he said, “and Luis Alvarado is such an amazing guy!
 I talked to him for a long time and his experiences really inspired me.
 I hope to be able to attend many more events like this.”

 “These events make it possible for alumni to stay involved, and to continue learning with the School of Management,” said Michele Owen, Coordinator of Alumni and External Relations for the School of Management, who organized the event.
 “For students, it’s an opportunity to network with experienced professionals who work in their industry of interest.”

 John Veitch, Associate Dean of Graduate Programs and MSFA Program Director and Founder, said the event was an immense success.
 “The event was well-organized, attendance was fantastic and the speakers were all great,” he said.
 “It also meant a lot to me, personally, to see an MSFA alumnus being celebrated so enthusiastically by his peers.”